GrapeTec/T-SPLINE/README.md

 	- For Linux & MAC, use '../' to get the parent directory and use './' to get the current directory.

 ## Reference:
-* [1] Wenlei Xiao, Yazui Liu, Rui Li, Wei Wang, Jianming Zheng, Gang Zhao.
+* [1] Wenlei Xiao, Yazui Liu, Rui Li, Wei Wang, Jianmin Zheng, Gang Zhao.
 Reconsideration of T-spline data models and their exchanges using STEP.
 Computer-Aided Design, 2016.06.
 (Accept)